Overview:

 If Etanercept is no longer required, it should be disposed of properly so that pets and children do not consume the medications by mistake.

 Etanercept is a biologic TNF inhibiting agent frequently used to manage rheumatoid arthritis, ankylosing spondylitis, plaque psoriasis, psoriatic arthritis, and juvenile idiopathic arthritis.
-Etanercept is a receptor that inhibits the inflammatory response in joints and skin characteristic of these autoimmune disorders by binding to TNF-alpha and TNF-beta.
+Etanercept is a receptor that inhibits the inflammatory response in joints and skin, which is characteristic of these autoimmune disorders by binding to TNF-alpha and TNF-beta.
 The drug can be administered with other immunosuppressants like Methotrexate and as a monotherapy (administered alone).
 Doctors can use Etanercept for approved and off-label indications.

 Rheumatoid arthritis.